Subhojyoti Mukherjee

 Download CV

-Email: smukherjee27 [at] wisc [dot] edu
+Email: subhomuk [at] adobe [dot] com

 Education

-Ph.D. candidate (Fall 2019 to Fall 2024 expected) now |
+Ph.D. candidate (Fall 2019 to Feb 2025) |

 at ECE, University of Wisconsin Madison advised by Dr. Robert Nowak, Dr. Josiah Hanna, and Dr. Qiaomin Xie Areas of Research: Reinforcement Learning, Active Learning, incorporating deep active learning strategies for Large Language Models (LLMs), aligning Large Language Models with human feedback (RLHF), and understanding sequential decision-making using transformers (DT).
-(Joint) Masters Thesis: Active Sequential Hypothesis Testing with Extension to Active Regression and Multi-armed Bandits pdf |
+PhD Thesis: Adaptive Data Collection for Policy Evaluation, Multi-task Learning and LLM Alignment pdf (Joint) Masters Thesis: Active Sequential Hypothesis Testing with Extension to Active Regression and Multi-armed Bandits pdf |

 M.S by Research (2015 to 2018) |